Meet Town Manager Summer Woodard

 Capital Outlay Vehicles:

-The Police Department will be replacing one (1) patrol vehicle with over 100,000 miles.
-The Water and Sewer Department will be replacing one (1) ½ ton pick-up truck with over 100,000 miles.
+• The Police Department will be replacing one (1) detective vehicle with over 100,000 miles.
+The Streets Department will be replacing one (1) pickup truck with over 100,000 miles.

-Non-Profit funding for community organizations are left at the current budget total of $40,000.00.
-Economic Development funds are left at the current budget total of $7,000.00.
+• Non-Profit funding for community organizations are left at the current budgeted total of $40,000.00.

 Water and Sewer Rates:

-Based on current estimates water sewer revenue combined are projected at $3,295,500.
-A modest appropriation from water and sewer retained earnings of $275,718 is recommended.
+• Based on current estimates water and sewer revenue combined are projected at $3,970,170.00.
+A modest appropriation from water and sewer retained earnings of $438,289.00 is recommended.
 Martin and McGill completed a detailed water and sewer study in January 2015.
-In order to maintain the existing infrastructure, to upgrade/expand the water plant and to continue funding the Town’s Comprehensive Improvements Plan, a modest water and sewer rate increase is recommended.
+In order to maintain the existing infrastructure, to upgrad e/expand the water plant and to continue funding the Town's Comprehensive Improvements Plan, a modest water and sewer rate increase is recommended.
 A four (4) percent rate increase is recommended for water and sewer.
 The proposed rate increases only affect base and volume charges but not tap, connection, or other miscellaneous charges.

-This budget for Local Fiscal Year 2016-2017 is balanced as required by law and continues to provide existing services while meeting the governing board’s priorities and polices.
+This budget for Local Fiscal Year 2018-2019 is balanced as required by law and continues to provide existing services while meeting the governing board's priorities and polices.
 This budget includes an appropriation in general fund of $450,000.00 for Powell Bill.
-This budget also recommends a one (1) time modest appropriation from general fund balance of $127,724.00 to address the Town’s infrastructure needs.
-This budget addresses long term financial and infrastructure planning for the Town.
-Both financial and infrastructure planning will be fundamental in preparing for future growth and economic development for the Town of Franklin.
+This budget recommends a one (1) time appropriation from general fund balance of $239,211.00 to address the Town's capital outlay equipment, capital outlay improvements and infrastructure needs.
+This budget addresses the Town's immediate needs while maintaining a stable fund balance and providing quality services in a cost effective manner.